-With this graduating class, the college has awarded 154,693 degrees since the college was founded in 1927.
+With this graduating class, St. Petersburg College will have awarded 154,693 degrees since the college – Florida’s first community college – was founded in 1927.

-- 10,413th student to earn an Associate in Science degree in nursing
+- 10,413 Associate in Science degrees in nursing

 Kent served as president of the Clearwater Campus Student Government Association and was St. Petersburg College’s first Financial Assistance Services Peer-Advisor.
 He participated in Phi Theta Kappa and is a Student National Education Association member.
 Kent has a 3.69 G.P.A.

-Bhatt graduates with a B.A.S. degree in paralegal studies with a 4.0 GPA and was SPC’s 2015 Alumni Association Apollo Award winner.
-During her time at SPC, she served as Vice President of the SPC Legal Studies Society, President of the Honors College Student Consortium, a National Model United Nations Delegate, an Acting Representative for the Florida Model Legislator and a Member of the Golden Key International Honor Society.
-Also, as Co-Chair of the SPC Pre-Law Committee.
+Bhatt has a 4.0 G.P.A.
+She is vice president of the SPC Legal Studies Society, president of the Honors College Student Consortium, a National Model United Nations delegate, an acting representative for the Florida Model legislator and a member of the Golden Key International Honor Society.